JeremieRodon/demo-rust-lambda/README.md

 #### 1. Fork the repo
 Fork this repository in you own GitHub account.
 Copy the ID of the new repository (\<UserName>/demo-rust-lambda), you will need it later.
 Be mindfull of the case.

-The simplest technique is simply to copy it from the browser URL:
+The simplest technique is to copy it from the browser URL:

 ![Step 0](images/get-started-0.png)